-In addition to advancing the Gnome and the Jean projects, the Company is focused on identifying, acquiring and developing other business opportunities.
+In addition to advancing the Gnome and the Jean projects, the Company is focused on identifying, acquiring and developing other business opportunities with a special focus in the cannabis sector in legal jurisdictions.

-2. Second Quarter 2019 Highlights
+2. Third Quarter 2019 Highlights

-On January 11, 2019, the Company closed a non-brokered private placement of 625,000 flow-through common shares and 356,250 non-flow-through common shares at a price of \$0.16 per share, raising gross proceeds of \$157,000.
+On January 11, 2019, the Company closed a non-brokered private placement of 625,000 flowthrough common shares and 356,250 non-flow-through common shares at a price of \$0.16 per share, raising gross proceeds of \$157,000.
 The shares are subject to a four month hold period which will expire on May 12, 2019.